Bozo9710/Bozo9710/README.md

  ### Quick presentation⬇️
    Lothaire 18 years old
 - Currently in BTS SIO 🖥️
-- You can conctact me there : lothairre@gmail.com 📧
+- You can contact me there : lothairre@gmail.com 📧
 - Beginner in programming (hmtl,css,python) 👩‍💻